This article on capacity planning is sponsored by Resource Guru.

 In Resource Guru, you won’t need to worry about clashes.
 If you try to over-book someone you’ll have the option to add the work to their waiting list.
 I’m not sure that I like the idea of a waiting list for all my jobs.
 One look at that and I’d start losing sleep… But the concept of setting availability at an individual level so that you can’t overload someone is definitely a good thing.

-Reason #5: It Helps People Organise Their Time
+Reason #5: Capacity Planning Helps People Organise Their Time

 So being part of your project team feels organised and individuals can stay on top of their workload, increasing your chance of an on time delivery.
 See the trend?